SenseiK954/osticketing-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-Hi there, I am Faris, an IT Professional.
-Welcome to my first tutorial on setting up osTicket.
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+Hey, I'm Kenneth, an IT Professional.
+This is the first of a three-part setup of a ticketing software.
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system OSTicket.<br />

 <h2>What is osTicket?</h2>